13 Places to Stargaze in New Jersey 2025

 • Feeding wild animals like bears is prohibited.

-• Launching trailered motorboats in Mullica River requires fees on weekends and special days.
+• Launching trailered motorboats in the Mullica River requires fees on weekends and special days.

 • The Atsion Recreation Area is open from 9 am to 8 pm.